 Watch our short YouTube video about albergues on the Camino!!!

-You can find more information for planning the Camino walk in our detailed Best Camino de Santiago tips post.
+You can find more information for planning the Camino walk in our Best Camino de Santiago tips post.

 Public vs private albergues on the Camino de Santiago